imarc/craft-ab-test/README.md

 ## Requirements

+This plugin requires:

-This plugin requires Craft CMS 4.5.0 or later, and PHP 8.0.2 or later.
+1. Craft CMS 4.5.0 or later
+2. PHP 8.0.2 or later.
+3. The Google Tag Manager script installed on the page

 ## Installation